UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 Due to the lack of ambiguity on calculating the TWAP, UMA token holders should all converge on the same price.
 Therefore, we don't require rounding pre cutoff.

-We use time weighted average price (TWAP) as opposed to the average price at the end of each block.
+We use the time-weighted average price (TWAP) as opposed to the average price at the end of each block.
 This causes collateralization requirements to be more accurate as block times are highly variable.

 Most volume is expected to be on the Uniswap USDC/CAR pools.

-Further rationale for using a 2 hour TWAP is in the UMIP-22 Rationale section.
+Further rationale for using a two-hour TWAP is in the UMIP-22 Rationale section.

 ### Post-cutoff